Key Takeaways

 |---|---|

-The critical insight: the businesses that see the best organic SEO results are the ones that invest in all three pillars simultaneously from the start.
-Publishing content without building authority means your pages sit on page 2.
+The critical insight: the businesses that see the best results are the ones that invest in all three pillars simultaneously from the start.
+Publishing content without building authority means your pages sit on page 2 of Google search results.
 Building authority to a site with technical problems means link equity is wasted.
-All three pillars reinforce each other.
+All three pillars reinforce each other — and that's what makes organic SEO work.

 Case Study: Organic SEO in a Competitive YMYL Niche

-Here's what happens when all three pillars — content, technical, and authority — work together.
+Here's what happens when all three pillars — content, technical, and authority — work together in a comprehensive SEO strategy.
 (See more case studies.)

 Ocean Recovery — Healthcare / Addiction Treatment

-A healthcare provider in one of Google's most scrutinized YMYL categories needed to build organic visibility against established treatment centers with years of content and authority.
+A healthcare provider in one of Google's most scrutinized YMYL categories needed to build organic visibility against established competitor sites with years of content and authority.
 The strategy: optimized service pages (content pillar) on a technically sound site (technical pillar), combined with a digital PR campaign earning editorial backlinks from high-DR health publications (authority pillar).
-The editorial placements provided the authority signals that moved rankings in a space where content quality alone wasn't enough to compete.
+The editorial placements from authoritative sites provided the authority signals that moved rankings in a space where quality content alone wasn't enough.

-The campaign earned 85 high-authority editorial backlinks (average DR 83) from trusted health publications over 9 months, delivering a 127% organic traffic increase in a YMYL category where Google requires the highest levels of E-E-A-T and third-party validation to rank.
+The campaign earned 85 high-quality backlinks (average DR 83) from trusted health publications over 9 months, delivering a 127% increase in traffic in a YMYL category where Google requires the highest levels of E-E-A-T.

 FAQ